-Even if the law at issue is ambiguous, this Court must apply the constitutionally derived rule of lenity reflexive deference and not to the BIA's interpretation.
-Yet the Fourth Circuit breezed past the rule of lenity without hesitation.
-This is part of a disturbing and unconstitutional trend across the country, where courts of appeals have discarded the constitutional principles enshrined in the rule of lenity for the sake of expediency.
-This Court must grant review to finally restore the primacy of the rule of lenity in such contexts.
+Even if the law at issue is ambiguous, this Court must apply the constitutionally derived rule of lenity not reflexive deference the BIA's and to interpretation.
+But the circuit courts seem to feel bound to do the opposite.
+In Valenzuela Gallardo, for Ninth Circuit instance. the recognized that "[d]eferring to the BIA's construction of a statute with criminal applications raises serious constitutional concerns[,]" yet it dodged the ultimate deference question.
+See 968 F.3d at 1059.
+Meanwhile, the Fourth Circuit breezed past the rule of lenity without hesitation.
+See Pugin, 19 F.4th at 442.
+This is part of a disturbing and unconstitutional trend across the courts where discard country. of appeals constitutional principles enshrined in the rule of lenity for the sake of expediency.
+This Court must restore the primacy of the rule of lenity in such contexts.

-A. The Rule of Lenity Requires Any Doubts Be Resolved Against Removal
+A. The Rule of Lenity Requires Any Doubts Be Resolved Against Removal.

 "The 'rule of lenity' is a new name for an old idea the notion that 'penal laws should be construed strictly."
 Wooden v.
-United States, 142 S. Ct.
+United States, 142 S.Ct.
 1063, 1082 (2022) (Gorsuch, J., concurring, joined by Sotomayor, J.) (quoting The Adventure, 1 F.Cas.
 202, 204 (No. 93) (CC Va.
 1812) (Marshall, C. J.)).
 The rule is a tool of construction "perhaps not much less old than construction itself."
 United States v.
-Wiltberger, 18 U.S. (1 Wheat.)
+Wiltberger, 18 U.S. (5 Wheat.)
 76, 95 (1820).
 In simple terms, "lenity requires ambiguous criminal laws to be interpreted in favor of the defendants subjected to them."
 United States v.
 Santos, 553 U.S. 507, 514 (2008) (plurality op.).
 But it also applies in noncriminal settings.
 Indeed, "[h]istorically, lenity applied to all 'penal' laws-that is, laws inflicting any form of punishment, including ones we might now consider 'civil' forfeitures or fines."
-Wooden, 142 S. Ct. at 1086 n.6 (Gorsuch, J., concurring) (citing cases).
+Wooden, 142 S.Ct. at 1086 n.5 (Gorsuch, J., concurring) (citing cases).
 "In fact, if the severity of the consequences counts when deciding the standard of review, shouldn't we also take account of the fact that today's civil laws regularly impose penalties far more severe than those found in many criminal statutes?"
 Sessions v.
-Dimaya, 138 S. Ct.
+Dimaya, 138 S.Ct.
 1204, 1229 (2018) (Gorsuch, J., concurring).

 It is no wonder then that this Court has long applied the rule of lenity in removal proceedings.
 See Fong Haw Tan, 333 U.S. at 10.
-Accordingly, a court must "resolve [] doubts in favor" of an alien facing removal, and "will not assume that Congress meant to trench on his freedom beyond that which is required by the narrowest of several possible meanings of the words used."
+Accordingly, a court must "resolve [] doubts in favor" of an alien facing removal and "will not assume that Congress meant to trench on his freedom beyond that which is required by the narrowest of several possible meanings of the words used."
 Id.
 This is "because deportation is a drastic measure and at times the equivalent of banishment of exile.
 It is the forfeiture for misconduct of a residence in this country.
 Such a forfeiture is a penalty."
 Id. (citation omitted); accord Barber v.
-Gonzales, 347 U.S. 637, 642-43 (1954) ("Although not penal in character, deportation statutes as a practical matter may inflict the equivalent of banishment or exile, and should be strictly construed.") (citation omitted).
+Gonzales, 347 U.S. 637, 642-43 (1954) ("Although not penal in character, deportation statutes as a practical matter may inflict the equivalent of banishment or exile and should be strictly construed.") (citation omitted).